CarolineDelva/ExoplanetExploration-Machine-Learning-Project/README.md

 The purpose of this project is to process data from NASA Kepler space to create machine learning models capable of classifying candidate exoplanets.

-The final report includes the following features:
+The models includes the following features:

 #### Preprocessed data

 * Preprocessed dataset prior to fitting the model.
-* Perform feature selection and remove unnecessary features.
+* Feature selection and removal of unnecessary features.
-* Use `MinMaxScaler` to scale the numerical data.
+* Scaled numerical data with `MinMaxScaler`.
-* Separate the data into training and testing data.
+* Data seperated into training and testing data.

 #### Tuned Model Parameters

-* Use `GridSearch` to tune model parameters.
+* Tuned model parameters with `GridSearch`.
-* Tune and compare at least two different classifiers.